laoluadewoye/Ruby-HDFS/README.md

   - [Spec Generation for Kubernetes API](#spec-generation-for-kubernetes-api)
 - [Resources](#resources)

+# Things needed to run this project
+- Ruby 3.2.2 or later.
+I would install it using Railsinstaller because getting Ruby on Rails working is a pain in the butt, especially with sqlite3.
+- gRPC tools like protoc.
+- Cloudflare SSL, or cfssl for working with TLS certificates.
+- Whatever is in the Gemfile.
+Install using `bundle install`.
+- A Kubernetes cluster, such as Amazon EKS, or a local Kubernetes cluster such as Minikube or Kind.

 # Introduction

 The lore behind this is pretty simple.
 I had just come out of spring classes,